French drain vs surface drain and the one choice that saves your Houston foundation

 Drainage challenges in different Houston neighborhoods

-In The Heights, with zero lot lines and tiny side-yards, your neighbor's drainage is literally your foundation's problem.
-You have nowhere to put the water.
-In these tight quarters, we often have to daylight the system directly to the curb using a "Pop-Up Emitter."
+In The Heights, with zero lot lines and narrow side yards, your neighbor’s drainage can quickly become your foundation’s problem.
+There is very little room to manage water, so solutions have to be precise.
+In these tight layouts, we often design systems that daylight to the curb using a pop-up emitter or controlled discharge point.

 French drain vs surface drain

-Best For Patios, low spots, downspouts Mushy soil, foundation walls Typical Houston yards
+Best For Patios, low spots, driveways, and downspouts Mushy soil, wet beds, side yards, and foundation edges Typical Houston yards with both pooling and soggy soil

 What drainage installation really looks like

-Evergreen Outdoor Services crew digging a drainage trench in Houston clay Work in progress: Proper drainage requires deep trenches and precise laser-leveling to ensure the water actually moves.
+Evergreen Outdoor Services crew digging a drainage trench in Houston clay Work in progress: Proper drainage requires deep trenches and precise leveling to ensure the water actually moves.

-We use laser-levels to ensure that the water is actually "daylighting" at the curb.
+We use proper leveling tools to ensure that the water is actually "daylighting" at the curb.
 Without the correct 1% slope (1 foot of drop for every 100 feet of pipe), your drainage pipe is just a very expensive, underground mosquito breeder.
 If you're unsure about your yard's grade, check our general FAQ for how we measure slopes.

 Field note I’ve stood in hundreds of Houston yards where the homeowner spent $5,000 on new sod installation but zero on drainage.
 The result?
 The sod rots from "wet feet" within two seasons.
 You have to solve the water problem before you solve the grass problem.